griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### 5. Executive Report (aka Genomics Review Report)

 A narrative report with an executive summary of key findings from each of the major genomics review steps above.
 This should be created as each step is completed.
 In addition to summarizing each step, note any special situations with individual candidates.
-For example, if a complex variant was manually corrected, if candidates were altered or added to reflect transcript annotation issues or observed alternative splicing, if special consideration was given to driver variants, candidates selected based on class II alone, reference matches, etc. If any peptides were determined or corrected by manual work or ad hoc analysis, describe those in detail here along with visualizations if helpful.l.
+For example, if a complex variant was manually corrected, if candidates were altered or added to reflect transcript annotation issues or observed alternative splicing, if special consideration was given to driver variants, candidates selected based on class II alone, reference matches, etc. If any peptides were determined or corrected by manual work or ad hoc analysis, describe those in detail here along with visualizations (pVACview or IGV screenshots) if helpful.

 ## Advanced Topics